tsafavi/tsafavi.github.io/nsf-grfp.md

 ## <a name="my-application">Concrete examples from my application</a> [<a href="#top">top</a>]

-I wrote my essays in LaTeX.
-That said,
-I believe last year's Program Solicitation said that either 12-point Times New Roman or Computer Modern (the default LaTeX font) could be used, but it looks like this year's Solicitation only mentions 12-point Times New Roman.
-Make sure to follow the margin, font, and other formatting requirements, as I believe they can desk-reject your application if you don't follow the guidelines.

 - __Personal, Relevant Background and Future Goals Statement__ [<a href="/assets/pdf/nsf-personal.pdf" target="_blank">link to the PDF of my personal statement</a>].
 The sections in this essay followed the structure:
   - Personal background of how I got into CS research and major highlights, like awards and publications (~half a page)